-This special box facilitates the easy receipts of goods that were ordered on line.
-I was on top of the world and I went on an internet shopping spree until all my credit cards were maxed out.
+This special box facilitates the easy receipts of goods that were ordered online.
+I was on top of the world and I went on an internet shopping spree until all my credit cards were quickly maxed out.

 It was difficult to control my spending because during that time I was facing many other personal problems in my home and so shopping was my way of easing the pain and rewarding myself.

-It is sometimes strange to hear that people who live on these beautiful islands really have problems.
+It is hard to imagine that people who live on these beautiful islands really have problems.

 I often wondered about that myself because when I first arrived on these islands I was struck by its natural and un-spoilt beauty.